-Carbon Monoxide: A Deadly Poison and Neurotransmitter
+Carbon Monoxide: A Deadly Poison and a Neurotransmitter

 Carbon monoxide in the environment is a deadly poison that kills hundreds of people in North America every year.
 Unlike some poisonous gases, carbon monoxide is produced by devices that we have in our homes as well as by industrial processes.
-It's a colorless, odorless and tasteless gas and an insidious poison.
+It's a colorless, odorless, and tasteless gas and an insidious poison.
 We may not realize that we are being poisoned by carbon monoxide, since one of its effects is to make us confused and sleepy.

 Strangely, this very toxic gas is a normal component of our bodies, where it's present in tiny quantities.
 It plays an important role in our nervous system and acts as a signaling molecule.
-Signaling molecules carry "messages" within or between cells or from one part of the body to another.
+Signaling molecules carry messages within or between cells or from one part of the body to another.
 A signaling molecule works by triggering a specific effect when it reaches its new location.

 Sources of Carbon Monoxide

 Devices that may release CO in and around a home include furnaces, water heaters, gas stoves, propane space heaters, portable generators, charcoal grills, car engines, and fireplaces.
 Gasoline-powered lawn mowers, leaf-blowers, weed trimmers, chain saws, and snow blowers are also potential sources of CO.

 Unfortunately, every year some people who have tried to keep warm in winter have died of carbon monoxide poisoning.
 Space heaters and stoves are frequently responsible for these deaths, which usually occur during power failures.
 Propane space heaters should never be used indoors and a gas stove should never be left on to warm a home.